CtrlK

 Workflow Clarity

 There are no clear multi-step workflows with sequencing or validation checkpoints.
-The numbered list under 'marketplace management approach' describes abstract responsibilities, not actionable steps.
-Publishing an app, deploying a template, or managing versions have no defined step-by-step processes with error handling.
+The numbered list under 'marketplace management approach' describes abstract principles, not actionable steps.
+Publishing an app, deploying a template, and handling errors have no defined sequences or feedback loops.

 1 / 3